Should you be reporting your Waste Packaging Usage for 2019?

-The regulations were first introduced in 1997 and aim to control the amount of packaging waste produced by UK businesses and its impact on the environment.
+The waste packaging regulations were first introduced in 1997 to control the amount of packaging waste produced by UK businesses.

 If your company produces, uses or sells packaging products you might be legally required to report your packaging usage under the Producer Responsibility Obligations (Packaging Waste) Regulations.